maximalisimus/blacklist-scripts/README.md

   -limit, --limit       Limit the log file.
 Every day the contents of the log
                         will be completely erased.
   -viewlog, --viewlog   View the log file.
+  -latest, --latest     Output everything from the log by the last record
+                        date.
+  -fil FILTERING, -filtering FILTERING, --filtering FILTERING
+                        Filter the log output.
   -resetlog, --resetlog
                         Reset the log file.
 ```